Skip to content

 value: us-east-1

-Custom conditions
+Custom types

 showwhat's condition system is fully extensible — you can register your own condition types with custom evaluator functions.
 See the Custom Conditions guide for the full API and examples.